mwrnckx/K9-Trails-Analyzer/Docs/README.en.md

 - **Reads GPX files**: Load tracks from any selected folder.
 - **Date filtering**: Focus on trails within a selected time window.
 - **Distance calculation**: Compute total and per-track distance.
-- ⏳**Trail aging**: When both the traillayer and dog track are available, the app calculates how old the trail was when the dog followed it.
+- ⏳**Trail aging**: When both the runner and dog track are available, the app calculates how old the trail was when the dog followed it.
 - **Speed analysis**: Calculates the average speed of the dog for each trail.
 - **Export options**: Export results to RTF, TXT, or CSV for printing or further analysis in Excel.
 - **Charts and visualization**: View summaries like total distance, track lengths, trail aging, and dog speed over time.
-- 🎬 **Video generation**: Create transparent overlay videos showing both the traillayer’s and dog’s movements in real-time.
+- 🎬 **Video generation**: Create transparent overlay videos showing both the runner’s and dog’s movements in real-time.
 A wind arrow visualizes wind direction and strength.
 This overlay can be combined with action camera footage using an editor like [Shotcut](https://shotcut.org/).

 ---